-A formal written warning is basically a letter which will sit on their file for future reference that outlines the performance concerns and an action plan of what the employee needs to do.
+A written formal warning is basically a letter which will sit on an employee’s file for future reference that outlines performance concerns and an action plan of what the employee needs to do.

-There is no legal requirement to provide a formal written warning (or a certain number of formal written warnings) before terminating someone but when considering unfair dismissal claims, Fair Work does consider if the employee was aware of the issue and if they were given an opportunity to improve or change their behaviour.
+There’s no legal requirement to provide an official warning letter (or a certain number of written formal warnings) before terminating someone.
+But when considering unfair dismissal claims, Fair Work does consider if the employee was aware of the issue and if they were given an opportunity to improve or change their behaviour.

 The Formal Warning Letter Process

 Before heading into a formal written warning, you should try and resolve the issue informally or with verbal warnings.
 We’ve outlined the steps for amore informal process in an earlier blog.
 But sometimes you have to take the next step and move on to something more serious like an official warning letter.

 Have a think about the tone and reasons for your letter.
 By understanding your own intentions, you’ll be able to get your point across clearer.
 Do you want to improve your employee’s behavior?
 Or are you documenting reasons for their eventual termination?

 Your tone can also influence how the letter will be received.
 If you let anger or personal bias come through, your employee may react by withdrawing rather than improving.